Mastering the various nuances of the infinitive is one of the key elements in translating Patristic Greek.

 The infinitive can be used for declaring a dependent clause:

 λέγουσιν τὸν Σωκράτη σοφὸν εἶναι.
-They say that Socrates is wise.
+They say that Socrates is wise.2

 One other way the infinitive that cannot be overlooked is that it can be used in a subjunctive sense.
 Earlier Greek Patristic writers such as Cyril of Alexandria did not utilize the subjunctive mood, ἵνα + subjunctive.
 Instead the articular infinitive could be written for this purpose.
 The articular infinitive can indicate cause, purpose, or motive, which falls into the realm of the subjunctive.
 However, I do not yet have a good example of this to demonstrate, though it does occur frequently and the translator must always be mindful of this.

-The Lectionary Studies website has a good description of this type of usage.
+The Lectionary Studies website has an expanded usage of the infinitive in the Greek New Testament.
 It also describes how to use the infinitive with various prepositions in front of it.
+There are some applications from this website that can be applied to ecclesiastical Greek.

 As one sees from all this, the infinitive plays an important role in ancient Greek, and the translator should keep in mind these variables.